 The sanctuary participates in one of the largest multi-agency oil spill drills of its kind, "Safe Seas 2006," simulating an oil barge spill just outside the Golden Gate.
 The exercise evaluates agencies' response readiness, assesses resources, and explores opportunities for improved response capacity.

 The sanctuary publishes Socioeconomic Profile of Fishing Activities and Communities Associated with the Gulf of the Farallones and Cordell Bank National Marine Sanctuaries prepared by Ecotrust.

-The sanctuary and the Environmental Protection Agency successfully settled with Dutra Dredging, one of the largest dredging companies in the state, securing $750,000 dollars in fines for dumping or spilling dredged mud into sanctuary waters.
+The sanctuary and the Environmental Protection Agency successfully settled with Dutra Dredging, one of the largest dredging companies in the state, securing $750,000 dollars in fines for spilling dredged material into sanctuary waters.

 On Nov 7, the freighter Cosco Busan leaks over 53,000 gallons of oil into San Francisco Bay, and into the Gulf of the Farallones and Monterey Bay National Marine Sanctuaries.
 Beach Watch data is used by the sanctuary to secure cleanup of effected sanctuary beaches.
 The sanctuary actively engages in response and damage assessment.

-The California Academy of Sciences' Steinhart Aquarium unveils a major exhibit on the region's sanctuaries and highlights the Gulf of of the Farallones.
+The California Academy of Sciences' Steinhart Aquarium partners with the sanctuary on a major exhibit on the region's sanctuaries and highlights the Gulf of the Farallones ecosystem.

-The sanctuary releases the Bolinas Lagoon Ecosystem Restoration Plan, which includes recommendations for restoration and management of the Wetlands of International Significance.
+The sanctuary advisory council releases the Bolinas Lagoon Ecosystem Restoration Plan, which includes recommendations for restoration and management of the Wetlands of International Significance.

 The sanctuary hosts the first Biennial Ocean Climate Summit bringing together resource managers, scientists, and educators to learn about the impacts of climate change to the ocean and develop a call for action.